AleOnori98/MicroGridsPy_Doc/docs/source/advanced.rst

 Model formulation for Load Evolution
 ----------------------

-The approach introduced in [7] focused on addressing the issue of load evolution in the long term.
+The approach introduced in [7] focuses on addressing the issue of load evolution in the long term.
 This model is designed to make informed decisions about expanding capacity throughout the specified time horizon.
 To simulate realistic load profiles, the model is integrated with a tool for generating stochastic load profiles.
 This formulation demonstrates advantages in making robust investment decisions under different load evolution scenarios.

 - **Multi-Year formulation**

 The system has the capability to take into account changes in energy demand over time, especially in rural areas.
 Each year in the planning period corresponds to a unique load curve, allowing for the analysis of various patterns.
 This includes factors like population growth, more connections to the network, which affect overall demand but not necessarily daily load profiles.
 Additionally, variations in consumption habits and the use of new appliances can cause shifts in the daily load curve.
 In essence, the model is flexible enough to adapt to different dynamics, considering both global demand changes and shifts in daily energy usage patterns.

-The introduction of this approach allows to drop the old consideration that the demand in every year of project lifetime was the same and equal to a typical year of consumption for the study area.
+* **In the model**: This introduction drops the old consideration about the yearly demand for project lifetime which was the same and equal to a typical year of consumption for the study area.
 For this new concept, all the model constraints are estimated at each time step (t) of every year (yt) along the mini-grid lifetime.
-Thus, all equations involving time-dependent variables must be thus verified at all time steps (yt,t) of the optimisation horizon.
+Thus, all equations involving time-dependent variables must be thus verified at all time steps (yt,t) of the optimization horizon.

 - **Capacity Expansion**